Jerrell Harris: Early life

 Harris attended Gadsden City High School in Alabama, where he was a teammate of fellow Crimson Tide players Kendall Kelly and Dre Kirkpatrick.
 As a senior, he registered 145 tackles (97 solo), 16 tackles for loss, three pass break-ups, 20 quarterback pressures, four caused fumbles, three recovered fumbles.
 Harris also returned one fumble for a touchdown and scored on an interception return.
 He amassed 130 tackles, three interceptions and two sacks as a junior.

 Considered a four-star recruit by Rivals.com, Harris was listed as the No. 3 outside linebacker prospect in the country, behind only Nigel Bradham and Arthur Brown.
 Harris was also considered to be the best run stopper among all linebackers.
 He chose Alabama over Auburn, Tennessee and Clemson, among others.

 College career

 He played college football at Alabama.

 As a member of the Crimson Tide, Harris was a member of two national championship teams.
+Harris was the player in a viral video where Nick Saban yelled at him in a practice to “run the route again.
+Damnit, it’s cut.”